rqlite/rqlite/README.md

     curl -XPOST localhost:4001/db?pretty -d 'INSERT INTO foo(name) VALUES("fiona")'

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.
-You can confirm that the data has been write to the database by accessing the SQLite database directly.
+You can confirm that the data has been writen to the database by accessing the SQLite database directly.

      $ sqlite3 ~/node.3/db.sqlite
     SQLite version 3.7.15.2 2013-01-09 11:53:05